johnalison/WorkingPhilosophy/Books.md

   - Knowing these weapons of persuasion is often not enough.
 Knowing is a congnitive thing, cognitive proecesses are supress by our emotional reactions to the different weapons.

+21 Lessons for the 21st Century

+   - Fantastic!
+One of my favorite authors
+   - ...
+NEED TO ADD TEXT FROM NOTES !!!!.....
+   - Human kind had to develop completely new models - liberal democracy, communist dictatorship, and fascist regimes - and it took more than a century of terrible wars and revolutions to experiment with these models, separate the wheat from the chaff, and implement the best solutions.
+Child labor in Dickensian coal mines, the First World War, the Great Ukrainian Famine, constituted just a small part of the tuition fees that humankind had to pay for the Industrial Revolution.
+   - This time around, the failed models that might result in nuclear wars, genetically engineered monstrosities, and a complete breakdown of the biosphere.
+We have to do better than we did in confronting the Industrial Revolution.
+   - Referendums and elections are always about human feelings not about human rationality.
+If democracy were a matter of rational decision-making, where would be absolutely no reason to give all people equal voting rights - or perhaps any voting rights at all.
+   - Once somebody gains the technological ability to hack and manipulate the human heart, democratic politics will mutate into an emotional puppet show.
+   - Feelings are biochemical mechanisms that all mammals and birds use in order to quickly calculate probabilities of survival and reproduction.
+Feels are therefore not the opposite of rationality, they embody evolutionary rationality.
+   - We dont feel the millions of neurons in the brain computing probabilities of survival and reproduction, so we erroneously believe that our feelings are the result of some mysterious "free will".
+   - For all practical purposes, it was reasonable to argue that I have free will, which nobody outside of me could see.
+I could enjoy the illusion that I controlled my secret inner arena, while outsiders could never really understand what was happening inside me and how I make decisions.
+   - We are now at the confluence of two immense revolutions.
+Biologists are deciphering the mysteries of the human body, and in particular of the brain and human feelings.
+At the same time computer scientists are giving us unprecedented data-processing power.
+When the biotech revolution merges with the infotech revolution, it will produce Big Data algorithms that can monitor and understand my feelings much better than I can.
+   - "Trolley problems" up till now these arguments have had embarrassingly little impact on actual behavior.
+   - Throughout history the limitations of actually enforcing laws provided a welcome check on the biases, mistakes and excesses of lawmakers.
+   - We have bred docile cows that produce enormous amounts of milk but are otherwise far inferior to their wild ancestors.
+They are less agile, less curious, less resourceful.
+We are now creating tame humans that produce enormous amounts of data and function as very efficient chips in a huge data-processing mechanism, but these data-cows hardly maximize the human potential.
+   - Improvements in biotechnology might make it possible to translate economic inequality into biological inequality.
+   - At present, people are happy to give away their most valuable asset - their personal data - in exchange for free email services and funny cat videos.
+Its a bit like African and Native American tribes who unwittingly old entire countries to European imperialists in exchange for colorful beads and cheap trinkets.
+   - How do you regulate the ownership of data ?
+This may well be the most important political question of our era.
+   -